billybobc1210/VigenereCracker/README.md

 *Note: the example used here is too short to work in practice, but using it here for illustrative purposes.*

-Given a cipher text that was enciphered with a key of length 3, for example,
+Using our example of a text that was enciphered with a key, "DOG, for example

 ```
 DZRZSNDJKWCLHOXLGLHOXLHYHZL
 ```

-if we conjecture a key length of 3 and rewrite the cipher text like this:
+if we conjecture a key length of 3 and break the cipher text up into multiple strings of length 3 and rewrite it like this:

 ```
-??? <- KEY
+DOG <- KEY
 ---
 DZR
 ZSN